Use Case Catalogue - Research - Reconstructing ancient synaptic architecture

 Abstract

 To do this, we integrate full proteomes and single-cell transcriptomic data across diverse species, into a unified analytical pipeline.
 First, we use human synaptic gene modules as templates to locate homologous modules across a broad range of species using PROST, a protein language model-based homolog detection tool.
-Then, to refine our list of potential synaptic protein interaction partners for each cell type we perform co-expression analysis using published single-cell data and identify co-expressed synaptic proteins as well as potential novel interacting partners.
+Then, to refine our list of potential synaptic protein interaction partners for each cell type we perform co-expression analysis using published single-cell data and identify co-expressed synaptic proteins as well as potential interacting partners.
 A novel deep learning model is developed to predict the protein interaction profile of each candidate.
 Lastly, we perform experimental validation to examine the predicted modules.
 The results of this study will reveal a clear map of the evolutionary path of synaptic gene modules and uncover novel mechanisms and potential new types of synapses.

 What inspired this project?